 Hydrolyzed vegetable protein (HVP)

-However, if the product is an FDA regulated food, the word "soy" must appear on the label.
+However, if the food is regulated by the FDA, the word “soy” must appear on the label.

 SHOULD BE SAFE

-These soy derivatives should be safe for most soy-allergic individuals:
+These soy derivatives should be safe for most people with soy allergy:

-*Soy oil (but avoid cold pressed, expeller pressed or extruded soybean oil)
+*Soy oil that is highly refined and distilled (but avoid cold pressed, expeller pressed, or extruded soybean oil)

 *Vegetable oil derived from soy

 Highly refined soy or soybean oil will not be labeled as a major allergen on an ingredient statement.
-There are clinical studies showing that highly refined oils can be safely eaten by food allergic individuals.
+There are clinical studies showing that people with a food allergy can eat highly refined oils.
 This is because highly refined oils contain extremely small levels of allergenic protein.